 When choosing a password manager, it's important to use a reliable and tested product.
 No Blue Light Specials or back-alley deals: you're going to entrust your life to this thing.

 Password managers are not magic.
+The way you use it makes the difference between a valuable tool and a shiny toy.
 If you use one:

-Choose a strong master password for your manager.
+Choose a strong master password for your password manager.